-The heating system controls are located on the instrument panel to the right of steering column.
-There are three separate controls: "FAN" lever to control speed of blower operation; "RECIRC," "COLD," "HOT" lever to control "OFF," "VENT," of air, temperature "HEATER," "DEF" lever to control direction of air flow.
+The heating system controls are located on the instrument panel to the right of the steering column.
+There are three separate controls; "FAN" lever to control blower operation; "RECIRC," speed of "COLD," "HOT" lever to temperature "OFF," of air, "DEF" "HEATER," lever to control direction of air flow.
 The "FAN" lever works vertically and the other two levers work horizontally.
 The three levers may be placed in any combined position to deliver the climate conditions most desirable at any given time.

-"FAN"-The fan switch has four positions; "LO" and three blower speeds ranging to "HI."
-Fan will operate whenever the key is in the "RUN" or "ACCESSORY" position.
+• "FAN"-The fan switch has four positions; "LO" and three blower speeds ranging to "HI."
+Fan will operate whenever the key is in the "RUN" or

+"ACCESSORY" position.
 In order to operate the fan in the "HI" position the engine must be running.

-"OFF," "VENT," "HEATER,"

-"DEF"-With the lever in the "OFF"

-position the system is off except for the

-blower.
-With the lever in the "VENT"

-position 100% outside air enters the

-driver's compartment.
-The air enters

-through the dash mounted outlets and

-through the heater outlets.
-Temperature

-of incoming air may be controlled by

-moving the "RECIRC," "COLD," "HOT"

-(temperature) lever to desires position.

-Any one of the blower speeds may be

-selected.
+"OFF," "VENT," "HEATER," "DEF"-With the lever in the "OFF" position the system is off except for the blower.
+With the lever in the "VENT" position 100% outside air enters the driver's compartment.
+The air enters through the dash mounted outlets and through the heater outlets.
+Temperature of incoming air may be controlled by moving the "RECIRC," "COLD," "HOT" (temperature) lever to desires position.
+Any one of the blower speeds may be selected.